ntop/ntopng/doc/src/advanced_features/high_resolution_timeseries.rst

 Applying a filter causes the chart to reload immediately with the matching dataset.
 Removing a tag reverts to the broader aggregate.

-From an **observability** standpoint, the HR Timeseries page fills a gap that neither per-flow details nor minute-resolution interface charts cover.
+From an **observability** standpoint, the Observability page fills a gap that neither per-flow details nor minute-resolution interface charts cover.
 It surfaces the temporal shape of traffic for an arbitrary subset of flows without requiring the operator to identify individual connections in advance, making it